aleskandro/llm-d-lab/README.md

 1. Clone this repo.
 2. Fill the GitOps Root Application in [overlays/aws/root-app.yaml](./overlays/aws/root-app.yaml) (See [app-of-apps pattern](https://argo-cd.readthedocs.io/en/stable/operator-manual/cluster-bootstrapping/)):
-   - The minimum required values are the ClusterApi identifier, region and available zones of the cluster, and the routes for the Gateway API.
+  - The minimum required values are the ClusterApi identifier, the cluster's region and available zones, and the routes for the Gateway API.
 You can also fork and replace the repo URL with your own.
-This is recommended as using the main repo URL directly means binding your cluster to the current state of this repo.
-Further documentation is planned for customizations of the environments.
+This is recommended because using the main repo URL directly binds your cluster to the current state of this repo.
+Further documentation is planned for customizing the environments.
-3. Fill the secrets in `overlays/aws/99-*.example.yaml` and save as `overlays/aws/99-*.yaml`.
+3. Fill in the secrets in `overlays/aws/99-*.example.yaml` and save as `overlays/aws/99-*.yaml`.
-4. Deploy via `oc apply -k overlays/aws/`.
+4. Deploy with `oc apply -k overlays/aws/`.
-5. Wait for all the ArgoCD applications to become ready: you can find them in the Openshift WebUI or via `oc get applications -n openshift-gitops`.
+5. Wait for all ArgoCD applications to become ready: you can find them in the OpenShift WebUI or via `oc get applications -n openshift-gitops`.

+NOTE: The initial setup will take longer, especially if the cluster requires scaling out worker nodes.
+The applications will report progressing and degraded states until all dependencies are met and the cluster converges to the desired state.

 ## ⚡ Quickstart on IBMCloud